unik-name/docs.unikname.network/docs/uns-usethenetwork/cli.md

 - `--await` : Number of blocks to wait to get confirmed for the success.
 Default to `3`.

   `0` for immediate return.
+  Needs to be strictly greater than `--confirmation` flag
 - `--confirmations` : Number of confirmations to wait to get confirmed for the success.
 Default to `1`.

+  Needs to be strictly lower than `--await` flag
 - `--passphrase` : The passphrase of the owner of UNIK.
 If you do not enter a passphrase you will be prompted for it.
 - `--fee` : Specify a dynamic fee in satoUNS.
 Defaults to `100000000 satoUNS = 1 UNS`.

+It's impossible to ask more confirmations (with the --confirmations flag) than the number of blocks CLI waits (--await).
+Only 1 confirmation possible by block.

 Some [global parameters](#global-parameters) may apply to this command.